ashrithssreddy/Bitcoin_Utils/Unlocking_Global_Economic_Freedom.md

 ### 3.3 Surveillance vs. Privacy
 Governments use financial systems to track and control individuals' spending.
 While Bitcoin transactions are recorded on a public ledger, privacy-enhancing techniques like CoinJoin and Lightning Network can help preserve financial anonymity.

+## 4. Real-World Case Studies
+### 4.1 Venezuela & Hyperinflation
+Bitcoin has provided Venezuelans an escape from hyperinflation and government capital controls, allowing them to store value and conduct commerce outside the failing local currency.

+### 4.2 Nigeria & Protest Movements
+During the #EndSARS protests, Nigerian activists turned to Bitcoin after authorities froze bank accounts used to fund the movement, highlighting Bitcoin’s role as censorship-resistant money.

+### 4.3 El Salvador’s Bitcoin Experiment
+El Salvador became the first country to adopt Bitcoin as legal tender, aiming to boost financial inclusion and reduce remittance fees for its large overseas workforce.